Danger! Women at Work: Plot

-Along the way to Vegas, they pick up several hitchhikers: a rich society matron named Regina (Cobina Wright) with amnesia, Madame Sappho the Fortune-Teller (Betty Compson), and a young woman named Doris Bendix (Wanda McKay), the daughter of a millionaire, who is running away from a family who wants her to marry a rich engineer, despite her considerations.
+Along the way to Vegas, they pick up several hitchhikers: a rich society matron named Regina with amnesia, Madame Sappho the Fortune-Teller, and a young woman named Doris Bendix, the daughter of a millionaire, who is running away from a family who wants her to marry a rich engineer, despite her considerations.
 Before crossing the Nevada border, a motorcycle patrolman warns them that they cannot drive at night in that area, and that they must stay at the motel up the road for the night.
 Once at the motel, they find themselves a couple of seedy characters in the lounge and play a round of craps with them.
 Terry wins big, and claims they never played a game of craps in their entire lives.
 The losing gamblers overhear on the radio about Miss Bendix and the $5000 reward for her location.
-Sam, the bellboy at the motel (Fred 'Snowflake' Toones), points her photo out in a newspaper to them.
+Sam, the bellboy at the motel, points her photo out in a newspaper to them.
 Meanwhile, Regina's husband, Mr. North (a rich rancher and former senator), is trying to locate his wife.
 He asks the motel manager about her, and is told she had just left with several other girls in a truck.

 The women all later end up in jail after the gamblers send out a warrant.
 Pete and Danny rush to Nevada to provide any help they can.
 Terry explains everything that occurred to Judge Higginbottom, clears everything up, and he lets them off.
-He also ends up marrying Terry & Pete, Pert & Danny, and Doris and her chosen fiancé, Tommy (Michael Kirk).
+He also ends up marrying Terry & Pete, Pert & Danny, and Doris and her chosen fiancé, Tommy.
 Terry smashes a vase over Regina's head, and she regains her memory, reuniting with her husband.